-According to a survey compiled by The Art Newspaper in April 2013 the Vatican Museums ranked fourth in the list of the most visited museums of the world with more than 5,000,000 visitors in 2012.
+According to a survey compiled by The Art Newspaper in April 2013 Musei Vaticani ranked fourth in the list of the most visited museums of the world with more than 5,000,000 visitors in 2012.

 Sistine Chapel: ceiling by Michelangelo

 First time visitors often pay little attention to the ceilings of the other rooms; they are not regarded as masterpieces and some of them are works of painters or decorators who have fallen into oblivion.
-Yet they make up an illustrated history book which provides information on the periods the rooms were built and shows the changes in art taste which occurred between the late XVth century (Casino di Belvedere, Borgia Rooms) and the early XIXth century (Museo Pio-Clementino, Braccio Nuovo) when the Vatican Museums acquired their current appearance.
+Yet they make up an illustrated history book which provides information on the periods the rooms were built and shows the changes in art taste which occurred between the late XVth century (Casino di Belvedere, Borgia Rooms) and the late XVIIIth and early XIXth centuries (Museo Pio-Clementino, Braccio Nuovo) when the museums acquired their current appearance.

 Raphael Rooms: (left) Cosmati decoration; (right) "opus sectile" (marble inlay) with the motto of Pope Leo X.